Why Is My Moka Pot Coffee Bitter? (Causes and Simple Fixes)

 For example, if you’re new to Moka Pot brewing, starting with a 4-5 minute brew time is a good starting point.

-Once you’ve become familiar with your Moka Pot and personal taste preferences, adjust accordingly.
+Adjust accordingly once familiar with your Moka Pot and personal taste preferences.

 Final Thoughts

-A bitter cup of Moka Pot coffee can ruin your day.
+A bitter cup of coffee made in a Moka Pot can be disappointing.

-Keep an eye on the water temperature and brewing time, and clean your Moka Pot regularly.
+It’s crucial to keep an eye on the water temperature and brewing duration and to clean your Moka Pot consistently.